 Click here to read more: http://bit.ly/2KnkKyE Ferndown Estates wins Gold Award in British Property Awards

 We recognise that right from the start it's helpful for you to know about how we operate.
 First of all, let’s cover our fees.
-We typically offer three levels of service; Managed, Non Managed and Rent Collection.
-The link below distinguishes what is and isn’t included in each level of service and our typical fees charged:

 It is important you review all charges from agents as some may exclude certain important elements of the lettings process and charge additional money should you require them.